From an incorrect jaw position to speaking problems and difficulty talking or chewing, braces can do a lot to improve your oral health.

 A water flosser³, sometimes referred to as an oral irrigator, is a dental tool that can help you easily remove plaque and bacteria buildup with your braces.

-Water flossers use a water jet to gently clean the gaps between your teeth and spaces under your braces wire without irritating your gums.
+Water flossers use a water jet to gently clean the gaps between your teeth and spaces under the wire of your braces without irritating your gums.
 These may be easier to maneuver than regular floss, helping you keep your teeth clean while you wear braces.

 Plus, since the water flosser uses a device that puts out a stream of water rather than a thread, you may be able to operate it with just one hand.
 This may be useful for people with mobility issues that want a clean mouth but have had trouble with traditional floss in the past.